Konnor Pilkington: Arizona Diamondbacks

 On May 1, 2023, the Guardians traded Pilkington to the Arizona Diamondbacks in exchange for cash considerations.
 In 11 starts for the Triple–A Reno Aces, he struggled to a 9.53 ERA with 37 strikeouts in 39 2/3 innings pitched.
 On July 7, Pilkington was designated for assignment by Arizona following the promotion of Dominic Canzone.
 He cleared waivers and was sent outright to Triple–A Reno on July 13.

 Pilkington spent the entirety of the 2024 campaign with Triple–A Reno.
 In 33 appearances (21 starts) for the Aces, he compiled a 3–5 record and 5.91 ERA with 79 strikeouts across 77 2/3 innings pitched.
 Pilkington elected free agency following the season on November 4, 2024.

 Washington Nationals

 On December 3, 2024, Pilkington signed a minor league contract with the Washington Nationals.
 In 36 appearances for the Triple-A Rochester Red Wings, he posted a 4-3 record and 2.59 ERA with 50 strikeouts and two saves across 41 2/3 innings pitched.
 On July 22, 2025, the Nationals selected Pilkington's contract, adding him to their active roster.
+In 32 appearances for Washington, he posted a 2-0 record and 4.45 ERA with 34 strikeouts across 28 1/3 innings pitched.

+On January 28, 2026, Pilkington was designated for assignment by the Nationals following the acquisition of Tsung-Che Cheng.
+He elected free agency after clearing waivers on February 5.

+Detroit Tigers

+On February 9, 2026, Pilkington signed a minor league contract with the Detroit Tigers.
+He made 23 appearances for the Triple-A Toledo Mud Hens, compiling a 1-5 record and 5.40 ERA with 30 strikeouts and one save across 33 1/3 innings pitched.
+Pilkington was released by the Tigers organization on June 24.

+Washington Nationals (second stint)

+On July 2, 2026, Pilkington signed a minor league contract with the Washington Nationals.
+He pitched eight innings with the Triple–A Rochester Red Wings and recorded a 1.13 ERA with eight strikeouts.
+Pilkington was released by the Nationals on August 5.